“Your song list is huge! How do you pick what songs to play?”

 We have a very efficient p.a. and lighting system that needs just three 20 amp dedicated circuits near the stage (if you don't know what that means, don't worry.
 You can just forward the information to the venue).
 We have plenty of extension cords in case we need to run elsewhere to get power, but we hate to do that in a decorated room for aesthetic reasons.
 It is imperative that there is no room lighting plugged into these outlets, or anything else drawing power from them.

 Once the dancing begins, it's always best to bring down the lighting around the dance floor area.
 Your guests will feel much more comfortable (and less inhibited!) to let loose and dance.
 Make sure the lighting in the room is adjustable.
 Also, there are a couple of videographers out there who use a light mounted on a stand to light up an entire area of the dance floor while they shoot.
 You may want to talk to your videographer about what they plan to use, and if they're one of the very few who need a stand light, hopefully they can minimize the amount of time it's on.

-Generally the men in the band wear black suits with black shirts, and Lauren will wear a tasteful cocktail dress.
+Generally the men in the band wear black suits with black shirts, and Chelsea will wear a tasteful cocktail dress.
 Most clients find that tuxedos are too formal for a band that's going to be playing a fair amount of modern music, and 'club wear' a little too informal for most private events.
 However, we aim to please, so if you have a particular vision in mind, just let us know!

 Setup and Sound Check:

 Parking for us is rarely ever an issue, as the group travels together in one vehicle with the equipment.
 However, there are a very few venues that may need to plan ahead to provide parking for a passenger van with cargo trailer.